Living in South Sound, Grand Cayman

 As its name implies, South Sound is located on the southern shoreline of Grand Cayman.
 This primarily residential neighbourhood provides convenient access to the capital city of George Town and is the gateway to the eastern end of the island.

 Families with young children appreciate the playground facilities at Dart Park, which also includes a unique ampitheatre on the ironshore coastline.
-Another popular destination for the young and young at heart is Smith’s Cove, a delightful public beach where families spend weekends enjoying picnics under sea grape trees and children jump off the “cliffs” into the clear turquoise waters or go snorkeling to marvel at the marine life below the water’s surface.
-Underwater cameras and go pros to enhance the underwater exploration experience can be purchased at the nearby Cathy Church’s Photo Studio, a well-established duty-free supplier of photography equipment and lessons.
+Another popular destination for the young and young at heart is Smith’s Cove, a delightful public beach where families spend weekends enjoying picnics under seagrape trees and children jump off the “cliffs” into the clear turquoise waters or go snorkelling to marvel at the marine life below the water’s surface.
+Underwater cameras and GoPros to enhance the underwater exploration experience can be purchased at the nearby Cathy Church’s Photo Studio, a well-established duty-free supplier of photography equipment and lessons.
 This retail outlet shares premises with Sunset House, one of the first tourist accommodations to help put Grand Cayman’s internationally acclaimed scuba diving opportunities on the map.

-For those interested in Cayman Island’s history, a visit to Mind’s Eye in South Sound, or what is commonly referred to as Miss Lassie’s House, is a must.
-It was placed on a the 2012 World’s Monuments’ Watch List of endangered world heritage sites alongside the Great wall of China, the Taj Mahal and the Valley of the Kings.
+For those interested in Cayman Islands history, a visit to Mind’s Eye in South Sound, or what is commonly referred to as Miss Lassie’s House, is a must.
+It was placed on a the 2012 World’s Monuments Watch List of endangered world heritage sites (source) alongside the Great Wall of China, the Taj Mahal and the Valley of the Kings.
 The monument provides a look into the world and art of a self-taught artist who leaned heavily on Christian themes.
 After a visit to Mind’s Eye, a stop at Pure Art is a must to browse through an eclectic collection of local arts and gifts.